particle-iot/docs/src/content/connect.md

 ## Connect over USB

-You can also connect the Spark Core to your Wi-Fi network over USB by communicating through Serial. *NOTE: This only works when the Spark Core is in [Listening Mode](/connect/#connecting-your-core-listening-mode) (i.e. rgb led is blinking blue)*.
+You can also connect the Spark Core to your Wi-Fi network over USB by communicating through Serial. *NOTE: This only works when the Spark Core is in [Listening Mode](/connect/#connecting-your-core-listening-mode) (i.e. RGB led is blinking blue)*.

 First, you'll need to download a serial terminal application.